What do we mean by this?

 St Andrews also aims to be practical in the way they operate.
 We offer groups for children and carers, we have two youth projects which work both within and outside the faith community, we offer a welcome to an over 50's group, we host healthy eating session and we run our Homeless Project which feeds upwards of 50 people each week and offers space to shower.
 Our community cafe is a safe place to meet and many other groups deeply involved in human welfare use the space for activities around mental well-being and health.
 We are also active in visiting those who are most vulnerable in society - the lonely, those struggling with issues of mental or physical health and those in financial need.
 We make referrals to the local foodbank and link up people with support agencies.

-If you are in need of support, or know someone who would appreciate this, please contact Rev'd Anne Cowley.
+If you are in need of support, or know someone who would appreciate this, please contact a member of the clergy.